notmatthancock/outline_to_dot/README.md

 ## Indented outline => dot

-Convert a simple indented (markdown inspired) outline format to graphviz.
-Essentially, this is a small function which takes a string formatted in a indented outline format and outputs the corresponding hierarchy in graphviz format.
-See below or `example.py`.
+Convert a simple indented (markdown inspired) outline format to dot language.

-Example input file:
+Example input file (the default indent is 4 spaces, but can be changed):

     # This is a comment; blank lines get eaten.